eymengunay/EoJobQueueBundle/Resources/doc/usage.rst

     $em->persist($dependentJob);
     $em->flush();

-Adding Related Entities to Jobs
+Adding Related Documents to Jobs
 ===============================
-If you want to link a job to another entity, for example to find the job more easily, the job provides a special many-to-any association:
+If you want to link a job to another document, for example to find the job more easily, the job provides a special many-to-any association:

 .. code-block :: php